langestefan/solar-forecasting-HA/README.md

 ## Featureset

-The following features can be used to predict solar output, see also [1]:
+The following features can be used to predict solar output, see also [1] and [4]:

 - Downwelling global solar (Watts/m^2)
 - Upwelling global solar (Watts/ m^2)